 These are all excuses genuinely given to freelancers, web designers and developers*.
 While day-to-day you’ll probably find the reasons given somewhat more mundane, they’re no less infuriating.

 So what’s the best approach when it comes to chasing payment?
 Here are some classic excuses that we’ve heard before and our top tips for working with late-paying clients to make sure you get the money that you’re owed:

 What clients say: “The cheque’s in the post!”

-How to handle it: If you’re pretty sure no payment has been issued, you could try offering a more immediate payment option by allowing your client to pay you online - if you use accounting software, some will let you add a payment link to your invoice email using services like GoCardless or PayPal.
-Your client can then just click to pay you online via their bank account or credit card - pretty much instantly.
+How to handle it: If you’re pretty sure no payment has been issued, you could try offering a more immediate payment option by allowing your client to pay you online.
+If you use accounting software, some will let you add a payment link to your invoice email using services like GoCardless or PayPal.
+Your client can then click to pay you online via their bank account or credit card - pretty much instantly.

 What clients say: “...............”

-How to handle it: There’s nothing worse than having a client who just disappears without a trace.
-They won’t return your emails or calls and you simply can’t get hold of them.
+How to handle it: There’s nothing worse than having a client who disappears without a trace.
+They won’t return your emails or calls, and you can’t get hold of them.
 You could hire a professional collection agency, or for smaller debts, pursue your client through the small claims court.
 Both of these options could be time-consuming and may end up costing you money.
-Alternatively, you could cut your losses and write off the invoice, before putting that client on your blacklist.
+Alternatively, you could cut your losses and write off the invoice before putting that client on your blacklist.
 Forever.

 What clients say: “Money is a little tight right now...”